Home treatment can be used to care for a cut that is not deep (superficial). A cut is deep if:

 Deep cuts are often caused from a sharp object piercing through the skin.

 - Deep cuts that enter the chest or abdomen have an increased risk of infection, internal bleeding, and organ damage.

-- Deep cuts to the chest may cause difficulty breathing.
+- Deep cuts to the chest may cause trouble breathing.

-- Deep cuts to the abdomen may cause the abdomen to become tender or rigid.
+- Deep cuts to the abdomen may cause the belly to become tender or rigid.

 - Deep cuts in the neck may injure blood vessels or impair breathing.

 - Deep cuts to an extremity may injure underlying tissues such as blood vessels, nerves, tendons, ligaments, muscles, joints, or bones.